 The resolution is to change oneself and this is an important mindset, the Quran teaches us “Allah does not change the condition of people until they change themselves” (Raad: 11).

 The following four habits can help to motivate us to carry out Mujahada, they are:

 - Listening to sermons and good advice.
 Sermons and talks by religious leaders are a powerful reminder to us.
-They soften the heart and have an impact on attitude that leads to a change in behaviour.
-To adopt righteousness as the way of life and discourage bad behaviour.
+They soften the heart and have an impact on the attitude that leads to a change in behaviour.
+To adopt righteousness as a way of life and discourage bad behaviour.
 The Quran speaks about the benefits of a sermon when it says “Allah has ordered you to fulfil your trust and to be just, an arbitrator between people, Allah is teaching you.
-He is the all hearing and the all seeing” (An Nisa: 63).
+He is the all-hearing and the all-seeing” (An Nisa: 63).
 The Quran uses the word ‘Waaz’ which means to give a sermon, to teach effectively and to remind one of their responsibility and motivates them to do good.

 - Practising and perfecting good habits.
-The messenger (may peace be upon him), once said that “goodness is a natural habit, whilst evil wears you down and whatever Allah wishes you to be, he gives him understanding of the religion”.
+The Messenger (may peace be upon him), once said that “goodness is a natural habit, whilst evil wears you down and whatever Allah wishes you to be, he gives him an understanding of the religion”.

 The tattooist was bewildered and astonished at this and threw the needle to the ground saying, did for the like of it happen to anyone?
-Who ever saw a lion without a tail, a head and a belly?
+Whoever saw a lion without a tail, a head and a belly?
 God himself never created such a lion.
-The moral of the story is be to patient, bear pain and suffering before you can have a beautiful decor, so bear the pain of the lancet that you may escape from the poison of your selfishness.
+The moral of the story is to be patient, bear pain and suffering before you can have beautiful decor, so bear the pain of the lancet that you may escape from the poison of your selfishness.